 Contact the music tutor, Austin Pfeiffer, directly at firstname.lastname@example.org to schedule an appointment.

 On Track Mentors are available in the Learning Lab to help you succeed at college.
 Need some help with getting organized, finding motivation, or just someone to chat with?
 The mentors are here for you.

 Some athletic teams and other organizations require students to participate in study hall hours at the Learning Lab.
 Please sign in at the Learning Lab front desk, then depending on your coach or other leader's requirements, you may study quietly in the library, work with a tutor, or work in a study group.

 Supplemental Instruction is extra study and review time for a specific class which is lead and guided by a peer tutor.
-For the remainder of the spring 2020 semester, all SI sessions will be conducted online and may be accessed using the links below:

 Are you interested in becoming a peer tutor, mentor, or supplemental instruction leader?
 Please email, Tom Tylee, Director - Office of Academic Success, for an application packet: email@example.com.
 You may also pick-up an application in person at the Learning Lab.

 Tom Tylee, Director